KG-1510/SpeechToTextCalc/README.md

 # Speech-To-Text Calculator using Google API

-A Python script to covert speech from device microphone to text to do basic calculations like a calculator.
+A Python script to covert speech from device microphone to text to perform basic calculations like a calculator.

 ## Getting Started